Net-burst/Net-burst/README.md

-## Hi 👋, I am Oleksandr Zhevedenko and I'm doing backed development and SDET stuff.
+## Hi 👋, I am Oleksandr Zhevedenko and I'm doing backed development and SDET stuff

-- I'm passionate about technology and aerospace.
+- I'm passionate about technology and aerospace
-- I really enjoy Java, Kotlin, Groovy and Python.
+- I really enjoy Java, Kotlin, Groovy and Python
-- You can usually see me developing stuff using Spring Boot or advocating for TDD/BDD development.
+- You can usually see me developing stuff using Spring Boot or advocating for TDD/BDD development

 ### 🧰 Languages and tools that I use:
 <p align="center">